AmyDelaney94/Forevergreen_Cacti/README.md

   12. Choose "Automatic deploys" or "Manual deploys" to deploy your application.
   13. Select the correct branch for deployment from the drop-down menu and click Deploy Branch for manual deployment.
 - Note: Ensure in Django settings, DEBUG is False, create a Procfile and save the database and secret key to env.py.
+- ** To add postgres database to project navigate to the Resources tab in heroku, select 'Find add ons' and select Heroku Postgres.
   <br/>
 - Project Version Control – Git was used to control the versions of the project during development.
 Changes were added, committed, and  saved using commands such as ‘git add .’ and ‘git commit’, and ‘git push’.
 Once changes had been committed, they were pushed and stored  on the GitHub repository with the rest of the project's source code.
 <br/>